butlerx/wetty/docs/downloading-files.md

 # File Downloading

-WeTTy supports file downloads by printing terminal escape sequences between a base64 encoded file.
+WeTTY supports file downloads by printing terminal escape sequences between a base64 encoded file.

 The terminal escape sequences used are `^[[5i` and `^[[4i` (VT100 for "enter